bernt-matthias/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 >
 {: .hands_on}

-Have a look at the FASTA output from **Pre.cluster**, it should looks something like this:
+Have a look at the FASTA output from **Pre.cluster**, it should look similar to this:

 ```
 >M00967_43_000000000-A3JHG_1_1101_13234_1983